timmahrt/ProMo/README.rst

 ``Note that modifying pitch and duration too much can introduce artifacts.
 Such artifacts can be heard even in pitch morphing mary1.wav to mary2.wav.``

-Pitch morphing:
+Pitch morphing (examples/pitch_morph_example.py):

-    The following image shows morphing of pitch from one speech file to another in increments of 30% (33%, 66%, 100%).
-Note that the morph adjusts the temporal dimension of the target signal to fit the duration of the source signal.
-This occurs at the level of the file unless the user specifies an equal number of segments to align in time (e.g. using word-level or phone-level transcriptions)
+    The following image shows morphing of pitch from mary1.wav to mary2.wav on a word-by-word level
+    in increments of 33% (33%, 66%, 100%).
+Note that the morph adjusts the
+    temporal dimension of the target signal to fit the duration of the source signal (the source and generated contours are equally shorter than the target contour).
+This occurs at the level of the file unless the user specifies an equal number of segments to align in time (e.g. using word-level transcriptions, as done here, or phone-level transcriptions, etc.)

 .. image:: examples/files/mary1_mary2_f0_morph.png
    :width: 500px

-Duration morphing:
+Duration morphing (examples/duration_manipulation_example.py):

-    The following image shows morphing of duration from one speech file to another in increments of 30% (33%, 66%, 100%).
-Can operate over an entire file or, similar to pitch morphing, with annotated segments.
+    The following image shows morphing of duration from mary1.wav to mary2.wav on a word-by-word basis in increments of 33% (33%, 66%, 100%).
+    This process can operate over an entire file or, similar to pitch morphing, with annotated segments, as done in this example.

 .. image:: examples/files/mary1_mary2_dur_morph.png
    :width: 500px